so-dang-cool/dt/mdbook/user-guide/src/tutorial/repl.md

 Here we can see that the `name` we referenced in our `greet` definition is a lazily-evaluated lookup, and the second definition of `name` shadows the previous definition going forward.

+> Pro tip: You can shadow definitions inside quotes and command definitions, or even reference commands that haven't been defined yet.
+Use this with extreme prejudice though.
+It makes the language extremely hackable: you can redefine printing or newlines and have a global effect!
+But, relying on this too much leads to extreme wackiness and inability to understand the program state.
+>
+> This redefining behavior departs from similar languages like Forth where you can redefine what 3 means (in dt, you can't) but you can't redefine what a past reference was (in dt, you can).

 The re-definition gives a feel of mutation to the definition, but the underlying value cannot be altered, only re-bound.
 Let's try it out with